barsanuphe/librariansync/README.md

 recursively scans for any supported file inside the **documents** folder.
 Subfolders will be treated as different collections.
 Ebooks directly in the **documents** folder are ignored.

+When *rebuilding collections from Calibre Kindle plugin json*, LibrarianSync removes all collections, then adds the collections as defined in a calibre_plugin.json in the **extensions** folder.

 Allow for a few seconds for the Kindle database and interface to reflect the changes made.